cxin88/bis620.2022/README.md

 #> # … with 240 more rows
 ```

-The “accel_plot” is another function in this package.
+The accel_plot is another function in this package.
 This function is
 supposed to return a time-series function from the data.
 Due to its
-time-series output, this function requires either a “time” input column
+time-series output, this function requires either a time input column or
-or a “frequency” column.
-Here is an example of the “accel_plot” function
+a frequency column.
+Here is an example of the accel_plot function on the
-on the ukb_accel dataset (with time), and also an example of it with the
+ukb_accel dataset (with time), and also an example of it with the
 spectral_signature function applied (with frequency).

 ``` r